waggle-sensor/sensors/README.md

 2read histogram
 ```

-To get all sensor value from a metsense board, lightsense board or chemsense boards, use "met", "light", or "chem" respectively.
+To get all sensor values from a metsense board, lightsense board or chemsense boards, use "met", "light", or "chem" respectively.
 Only to get mac addresses, use "mac".
 You can request data from coresense boards, which are Metsense/Lightsense/Chemsense boards and mac addresses together, for example:
 ```